Let’s talk about one of the most dreading things in internet marketing – refunds.

 Whatever the reason, the result is almost always the same – you end up with less money at the end of the day.
 However, refunds are not something you should spend a lot of time worrying about, because they can be delt with quite easily.
 Here is how I personally deal with refund requests, and what I’d recommend you do as well.

 1. Have A Clear Refund Policy

 Everyone selling products online needs to have a clear refund policy that is easy to understand.
-This refund policy should clearly and consicely cover when and a product is eligible for a refund, and when it is not.
+This refund policy should clearly and concisely cover when and a product is eligible for a refund, and when it is not.
 This needs to be established before you make your first sale so you can point to it when refund requests arise.
-This will be your saviour.
+This will be your savior.

 If you are selling a product through a third-party service, you have a lot less control over refunds because these services often have their own refund policies that you must comply with.

 The week I published my Kindle course, I had two refund requests from people who had fully watched the course and reaped the benefits of doing so.
 Normally, I would never issue a refund to anybody who watched (and probably downloaded) all of the material.
 However, because I was selling my course through Udemy, they set the refund policy.
 Both of them received full refunds per Udemys’ 30 day money back guarantee.
 This was annoying, but not upsetting.

 2. Don’t Get Upset